V205Arduino/web-rolls/README.md

 2. copy the code
 3. Run the code,
 4. Remove extra launcher scripts that duplicate things
-5. find the "launch meeting" button element
+5. find button elements that are promising